peekxc/move_schedules/reviews_jact.md

   * > "does most of the reasoning ... apply to the case of MoveRight only?"

     - Yes, due to theoretical limitations / the lack of a donor concept, the statement only holds for MoveRight.

   * > "What about the MoveLeft?
 Can it be analyzed theoretically?"

     - We have a small discussion of MoveLeft in the appendix, which was moved to shorten the paper.
+The pseudocode for MoveLeft has been relocated along with MoveRight for transparency.
+We made several attempts at analyzing the move left action (since its not included in Busaryev's paper) and we found it could be expressed in a similar way as MoveRight in the sense of restoring columns; however, the notion of the donor concept seems unique to MoveRight.
+There is no way we know of, using either row or column operations, the symmetrically translate the notion of moving a simplex later in the filtration to moving it earlier.

+  * > Does it occur frequently in the authors’ experiments?

+    - Though this depends greatly on the filtrations being compared, in general we didnt notice any large discrepencies between the frequency with which the heuristic chooses to move right or left

+  * > Can the freedom that the authors have in choosing the schedule of the optimal length be used to minimize the number of left moves and, if I want to implement this approach, should I do that or would it only harm me?

+    - We originally performed many experiments attempting to validate exactly this; that is, we tried to empirically measure the number of columns operations move left (ML) incurred vs move right (MR), seeking to improve the heuristic by preferring one or the other.
+Surprisingly, we found that it wasn't the discrepancy between balancing MR vs ML that heavily influenced the number of operations but rather it was the quality of the heuristic at getting close to the Kendall distance (in terms of crossings), which we tried to demonstrate in the performance comparison in the Figure from section 3.1 (left side).
+Intuitively, one could use only MR to update filtration via selection sort (at the expense of requiring more than $d$ moves)---this is what Busaryev did actually, which we show with the dotted red line in the figure.
+We observed that, since $R$ is typically quite sparse, the additional cost of ML was not large (say no more than 2.5x that of MR).
+To keep the paper at a reasonable length, we did not include this comparison.

 > Sec.
 4.1: I find the phrase ‘simulate persistence’ unusual.
 Does it just mean ‘compute persistent homology’?

-See the comment above.
+- See the comment above; we've removed the work simulate.

 > As for the second test (page 28): was the Algorithm 1 used verbatim, or was the scheduling performed to move from one snapshot to the next one?

-In practice we used a batch implementation, such that given an initial filtration $(K, f_0)$ and some number $b > 0$, we construct the  schedules for $(f_0, f_1)$, $(f_1, f_2)$, ..., $(f_{b-1}, f_b)$ in advance and concatenate them.
+- In practice we used a batch implementation, such that given an initial filtration $(K, f_0)$ and some number $b > 0$, we construct the  schedules for $(f_0, f_1)$, $(f_1, f_2)$, ..., $(f_{b-1}, f_b)$ in advance and concatenate them.
 The *scheduling* is still performed pairwise, but performed in a batch-wise manner to amortize the overhead associated with switching between scheduling and performing column operations.
-This was motivated by the observation that in practice the column operations always dominate the compute time, so to maximize cache efficiency we collect as many move operations ahead of time as space allows.
+This was motivated by the observation that in practice the column operations always dominate the compute time, so to maximize cache efficiency we collect as many move operations ahead of time as space allowed.

 > Page 32, 4.3.1:  Is  \kappa from [10] the same as defined in Theorem 1?
 I suspect not, [10] says it’s coarseness.
 Please clarify.